DenizParlak/hayat/README.md

 - Ensure oslogin is enabled for a Project.
 - Ensure 'Enable connecting to serial ports' is not enabled for VM Instance.
 - Ensure that IP forwarding is not enabled on Instances.
+- Ensure VM disks for critical VMs are encrypted with CustomerSupplied Encryption Keys (CSEK)

 ## Storage
 - Ensure that Cloud Storage bucket is not anonymously or publicly accessible.